mbucko12341-hub/BuckoSpawnMenu/README.md

 ====================================================

 Advanced Standalone Spawn Menu
-A lightweight, beautifully designed, completely standalone spawn menu for FiveM roleplay servers.
+A lightweight, beautifully designed, completely standalone spawn menu for FiveM dev servers.
 Designed to integrate perfectly into a modern, "fully stacked" UI/HUD environment without relying on heavy frameworks like ESX or QBCore.

 ✨ Features
 Completely Standalone: No framework dependencies.
 Runs purely on FiveM natives and NUI.